hvshah1974/mergeutility/README.md

 #### To execute the script
 If you chose to create a new Google Sheet for your new merge data, follow the steps in the "To execute the script" section above.

-Make sure you're on the "label-like" sheet in the merge data Google Sheet.
+Make sure you're on the "label-like" tab in the merge data Google Sheet.
 Selecting the `Merge` menu and the 'Merge' menu option will execute the script.
 The script should execute *for the tab that you're currently on* in the spreadsheet, using the same name to look up the template document.
 The script will display a message when it's complete, with the name of the output file it generated as a result of the mail merge.
 The output file name will be the same as the template, with the word `output` and a date/timestamp value appended.
 For example, `Addition and Subtraction-output-20201213-032949-545` which represents the execution of the script against the template `Addition and Subtraction` at the time of writing - on 2020/12/13 at 03:29:49.545 UTC (49.545 seconds after 10:29pm Eastern Standard Time on December 12, 2020)

 ![Script execution complete](images/Execution11.png)

 When you navigate back to Drive, you should see the new file.
-When you open the file, you should see the results of the mail merge.
+When you open the file, you should see the results of the label merge.

 ![Output file](images/Execution12.png)